How to Reduce VDI Costs

 But end users paid the cost with unavoidable latency and performance penalties.
 The solution to this dilemma is to shift as much compute back to the endpoint as possible, and restore a natural end user experience, all while delivering applications safely to the appropriate audiences.

 • Secure application access.
-If the primary requirement is to provide employees with a secure and controlled environment for accessing web-based applications (internal or external), command line needs, or remote desktop needs, an enterprise browser is a fitting choice.
+If the primary requirement is to provide employees with a secure and controlled environment for accessing web-based applications (internal or external), along with command line needs, or remote desktop needs for the applications where it’s required, an enterprise browser is a fitting choice.

 • Endpoint security enhancement.
 Organizations looking to enhance endpoint security by protecting users, applications, and devices from potential threats can benefit from an enterprise browser.

 • BYOD policies.
 In environments where employees use personal devices for work, an enterprise browser can offer an application delivery experience without the invasiveness of other technologies.
-They can even provide a perfect level of privacy, allowing the user to continue using their browser of choice for personal and non-critical work needs.
+They balance the need for privacy on personal devices, allowing the user to continue using their browser of choice for personal and non-critical work needs.
 Most importantly, it can ensure protection for the organization’s key applications and data at the time of engagement.

 • Compliance requirements.
-Industries with strict regulatory requirements, such as finance and healthcare, can deploy enterprise browsers to secure application access and comply with industry regulations.
+Industries with strict regulatory requirements, like finance and healthcare, can deploy enterprise browsers to secure application access and comply with industry regulations.
 The audit perspective from the physical position of the browser at the presentation layer is exceptionally rich and highly unique.

 • Resource-constrained environments.
 In situations where deploying virtual desktops might be resource-intensive, using an enterprise browser on existing devices can be a more practical solution.

 • Single client experience.
-In situations where you may still require VDI for a specific application need, the Enterprise Browser can be the singular client for web application access and for rendering VDI needs over HTML5 within the browser.
+In situations where you may still require VDI for a specific application need, the Enterprise Browser can be the singular client for web application access and for rendering VDI needs via web streaming within the browser.
 Given that all major VDI players support this today, it can be your single natural interface to all applications.

 How to mitigate and eliminate VDI expenses with an enterprise browser